Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-Since it always exists an oracle consistent with every set of question-answer pairs, $\pi$ is \ounawarelegal iff, for every two IDs $\alpha$ and $\beta$ in $\pi$, with $\beta$ immediately following $\alpha$ in $\pi$, it holds that: \begin{itemize}[nosep,label=--,left=0pt] \item if the (control) state of $\alpha$ is \emph{not} the query state $\querystate$, then $\beta$ is a legal $\alpha$'s next configuration according to $\Machine{M}$'s transition function; and \item if the (control) state of $\alpha$ \emph{is} the query state $\querystate$, then $\beta$ is a meaningful $\alpha$'s next configuration, i.e., $\beta$ is either a \yeslbl-successor or \nolbl-successor of~$\alpha$ ($\beta$ is only required to make sense as an $\alpha$'s next configuration when the oracle machine receives the answer; the answer itself is not important). \end{itemize} These definitions are extended in the natural way to the parallel queries scenario.
+Notice that, by its definition, $\pi$ is an \ounawarelegalemph computation for $\Oracle{\Machine{M}}{?}$ over $w$ iff $\pi$ is ``oracle\nbdash-consistent'', i.e., for every pair of oracle queries appearing in $\pi$, whenever the two queries are the same, then they receive the same answer in $\pi$, and, for every two IDs $\alpha$ and $\beta$ in $\pi$, with $\beta$ immediately following $\alpha$, it holds that: \begin{itemize}[nosep,label=--,left=0pt] \item if $\alpha$'s control state is \emph{not} the query state, then $\beta$ is a legal $\alpha$'s next ID according to $\Machine{M}$'s transition function; and \item if $\alpha$'s control state \emph{is} the query state, then $\beta$ is just a meaningful $\alpha$'s next ID, i.e., $\beta$ is either a \yeslbl-successor or \nolbl-successor of~$\alpha$ (the ID $\beta$ is only required to make sense as an $\alpha$'s next ID when the oracle machine receives the answer; the answer itself is not important). \end{itemize} These definitions are extended in the natural way to the scenario of parallel queries.